stashed/stash/docs/guides/minio_server.md

       endpoint: 'https://minio-service.default.svc' # use your own Minio server address
       bucket: stash-qa
       prefix: demo
-    storageSecretName: minio-restic-secret # we will use same secret created for Backup crd.
+    storageSecretName: minio-backup-secret # we will use same secret created for Backup crd.
 You can create new secret for Recovery with same credentials.
   paths:
   - /source/data
   recoveredVolumes: